bnarath/YouTube_Trending/README.md

 <hr>

-**Impact of trending in one region on trending in Others: Just under 8 in 10 videos that trended in multple countries first did so on same day across countries.
+**Impact of trending in one region on trending in Others:**

+**The vast majority of videos trended in multple countries first did so on same day across countries.
 This suggests that there is no single regional origin of trending for the majority of videos that trend in multiple countries.**

 ![Timing_of_Trending_vs_Region](youtube-trending/Image/Whether_videos_that_trended_in_multiple_countries_first_did_so_on_the_same_day_or_different_days.png)